-The lower of the Reference Currency Return and the Precious Metal Return, Please see "What Is the Lesser Performing Component Return, Assuming a Range of Performances for the Components?" in this term sheet for more information.
+The lower of the Reference Currency Return and the Precious Metal Return.
+Please see "What Is the Lesser Performing Component Return, Assuming a Range of Performances for the Components?" in this amended and restated pricing supplement for more information.

 Reference Currency Return: Starting Spot Rate - Ending Spot Rate